Aisha Phillips

 Passionate about exploring eDNA, genetics, and molecular ecology, to unravel the known unknowns and support conservation efforts.

-I have experience working with marine mammals but am also interested in elasmobranchs, salmonids, and biological indicators.
+I have experience working with marine mammals but am also interested in ornithology and other biological indicator species.

-Fieldwork and surveys, especially offshore.
-Whether its photo identification or sample collection, I love any time on the water!
+Fieldwork and surveys, especially close to water.
+Whether its photo identification or sample collection, I love being in the field!

 FinFinder has been awarded a Small Recording Projects Grant from National Parks and Wildlife Service !